MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 - [Manage group teams](https://docs.microsoft.com/power-platform/admin/manage-group-teams)

 > [!NOTE]
 > SharePoint groups are not supported by Dynamics 365.
-Only Azure Active Directory Office or Security groups are supported by Dynamics 365 Group Teams.
+Only Azure Active Directory Office or Security groups are supported by Dynamics 365 group teams.

 ### Create an Azure Active Directory group